 Ear drainage culture

-An ear drainage culture is a laboratory test to check for infection-causing substances in a sample of fluid, pus, wax, or blood from the ear.
+An ear drainage culture is a lab test to check for infection-causing substances in a sample of fluid, pus, wax, or blood from the ear.

 How is the Test Performed?